2020 Ends and 2021 Begins …. What Changes?

 Leadership Development is JAG’s newest committee and are charged with a lot.
 They are responsible for helping create the material that will help this organization, including Welcome Letters, Marketing Materials and other “Tools” that the various committees will use.
 This committee is comprised of members from each of JAG’s other committees.

 As you can see, JAG persevered through 2020 and is in good shape for 2021.
 The Board of Trustees set some goals at its 2020 retreat which will be discussed further during the annual Reorganization Meeting on Wednesday, January 13th.
 Our main focus is and will remain our members, for you are the strength of our organization.
 We will continue to find better ways to serve you via social media, website enhancements, webinars, social hangouts and more.
 The organization will continue to provide educational opportunities to its members through various sources including presentations and our annual conference.
 We continue to partner with state organizations like the NJ League of Municipalities and national organizations such as the National Association of Telecommunications Officers and Advisors and The Alliance for Community Media to keep on top of legislation and changes in political climate.
 The JAG Executive Board will work together with the idea of supporting our membership, providing them the tools necessary to succeed and much more.

-Finally, as I mentioned each month in my article, JAG as an organization is a very social group.
+Finally, as I mention each month in my article, JAG as an organization is a very social group.
 Face to face interaction at this point continues to not be possible but there are work arounds.
 I encourage you to take part in these events, webinars, monthly virtual meetings, impromptu online gatherings and perhaps an online happy hour!
 Stay Home, Stay Safe and make the most of this time with your family and loved ones.